 The University of Liverpool will continue its positive relationships with its European university exchange partners.
-We are committed to sending our students on exchange to our EU partners, and to welcoming students from those partners to our campus for periods of exchange within or without the Erasmus scheme.
+We are committed to sending our students on exchange to our EU partners, and to welcoming students from those partners to our campus for periods of exchange, whether within or without the Erasmus scheme.